-JEFFERY L. OLSON, Pharm.D., M.B.A., BCACP, BCPS (email@example.com), is a Community Care Pharmacy Director at Intermountain Healthcare with over 16 years of ambulatory care experience.
+JEFFERY L. OLSON, Pharm.D., M.B.A., BCACP, BCPS, (email@example.com) is a community care pharmacy director at Intermountain Healthcare with over 16 years of ambulatory care experience.
 In his current role, Dr. Olson leads system ambulatory care pharmacy operations, strategy, and growth efforts for the healthcare system.
 During his time at Intermountain, ambulatory care pharmacy services have expanded 10-fold across primary care and specialty clinics.
-He is also the PGY2 ambulatory care Residency Program Director and holds an Adjunct Faculty appointment at the University of Utah College of Pharmacy.
-Olson earned his Pharm.D. and M.B.A. degrees from the University of Utah and completed an ASHP-accredited PGY1 residency at Southwest Washington Medical Center in Vancouver, Washington.
-He is board certified in ambulatory care and pharmacotherapy.
+He is also the PGY2 ambulatory care residency program director and holds an adjunct faculty appointment at the University of Utah College of Pharmacy.
+Dr. Olson earned his Pharm.D. and M.B.A. degrees from the University of Utah and completed an ASHP-accredited PGY1 residency at Southwest Washington Medical Center in Vancouver, Washington.
+He is board certified in both ambulatory care and pharmacotherapy.

-Ambulatory care practice has been my passion for nearly two decades, and there is not a more exciting time than now to be an ambulatory care pharmacist!
-Opportunities abound for ambulatory care practitioners to position themselves as essential members of the patient care team.
-With the continued shift to outpatient medicine, avenues for building a sustainable practice, expanding our scope of practice, and positively influencing quality and financial outcomes for both patients and healthcare systems are available.
-We must be prepared and motivated to seize the opportunities!
+Ambulatory care practice has been my passion for nearly two decades and there is not a more exciting time than now to be an ambulatory care pharmacist!
+Opportunities abound for ambulatory care practitioners to fully establish themselves as essential members of the patient care team.
+With the evolving healthcare landscape, avenues for building sustainable practices, expanding scope of practice, and positively influencing patient outcomes are available.
+We must be prepared and motivated to seize the opportunities.

-While united as ambulatory care practitioners, members of our Section practice in diverse settings and experience unique challenges and opportunities.
-It is critical that we support members by providing valuable education, quality resources, and coordinated advocacy efforts.
+We must labor to meet the diverse practice needs and unique challenges encountered by ambulatory care practitioners.
+Working collaboratively, we will support varied member needs by continued development of timely and valuable education, quality resources, and coordinated advocacy efforts.
 Combining our shared knowledge and innovations within the section will elevate our practices individually and collectively.
-Unifying advocacy efforts across sections and professional organizations at the local, state, and national level will strengthen the voice of ambulatory care practitioners and all pharmacists.
+Further, unifying advocacy efforts across sections and professional organizations at the state and national level will strengthen the voice of ambulatory care practitioners and the profession.

-Active participation within the Section has influenced my professional development and the growth we’ve seen in ambulatory care at my organization.
-Our Section provides a wealth of tools and resources to support each member’s individual professional needs.
-Opportunities to collaborate, share ideas, and advocate for the profession prove to be vital.
-I am honored by the nomination for Director-at-Large and would work tirelessly for you to build upon the great success of current and former leaders of the section to meet your professional needs in an ever-changing healthcare environment.
+Active participation within the section has influenced my professional development and the 10-fold growth we’ve seen in ambulatory care at my organization.
+SACP provides a wealth of tools and resources to support each member’s individual professional needs and offers opportunities to collaborate, share ideas, and advocate for the profession.
+I am honored by the nomination for executive committee chair and will work tirelessly to build upon the great success of current and former leaders of the section to meet your professional needs in an ever-changing healthcare environment.